Test Code MISC2MAYO7AC4 7AC4, Bile Acid Synthesis, Serum

 607699Useful For

-Screening for bile acid malabsorption in patients with irritable bowel syndrome-diarrhea (IBS-D)
+Screening for bile acid malabsorption in patients with irritable bowel syndrome with diarrhea

 Method Name